inkenbrandt/HydroStarContents/README.md

 * https://github.com/fraunhoferportugal/tsfel - An intuitive library to extract features from time series
 * https://github.com/hydrogeoscience/HydroGeoSines - Signal In the Noise Exploration Software for hydrogeological datasets
 * https://github.com/HydroGeoSines/HydroGeoSines - Signal In the Noise Exploration Software for hydrogeological datasets
+* https://github.com/bashtage/linearmodels - Add linear models including instrumental variable and panel data models that are missing from statsmodels.
 #### Time-series Modeling
 * https://github.com/facebook/prophet - Tool for producing high quality forecasts for time series data that has multiple seasonality
 * https://github.com/pastas/pastas - open-source Python framework for the analysis of hydrological time series